limewallet/BarcodeScanner/README.md

 This plugin leverages Cordova/PhoneGap's [require/define functionality used for plugins](http://simonmacdonald.blogspot.ca/2012/08/so-you-wanna-write-phonegap-200-android.html).

-Note: the Android source for this project includes an Android Library Project. plugman currently doesn't support Library Project refs, so its been prebuilt as a jar library.
+Note: the Android source for this project includes an Android Library Project.
+_plugman_ currently doesn't support Library Project refs, so its been prebuilt as a jar library.
 Any updates to the Library Project should be committed with an updated jar.

+Note: the iOS source for this project includes a XCode Universal Static Library Project.
+_plugman_ currently doesn't support Library Project refs, so its been prebuilt as a fat library.
+Any updates to the Static Library Project should be committed with an updated library file (.a).

 Note: the WP8 source does not include the ZXing.Net library, so it has to be included during installation.